wosnat/llm_gene_expression/README.md

 The goal of this study is to use AI to answer the following questions:
 1. What is known about each gene and pathway with a focus on differentially expressed genes/pathways.
-   1a.
-Does this gene have a possible role in nutrient exchange?
+   - Does this gene have a possible role in nutrient exchange?
-   1b.
-Does this gene have a possible role in microbial interaction?
+   - Does this gene have a possible role in microbial interaction?
-   1c.
-Does this gene have a possible role in stress response?
+   - Does this gene have a possible role in stress response?

 2. What is the meaning of the observed expression patterns?
-   2a.
-Can we deduce physiological state?
+   - Can we deduce physiological state?
-   2b.
-Can we identify putative nutrient exchanges?
+   - Can we identify putative nutrient exchanges?

 3. Critical analysis: what are the weak points in the analysis, what needs to be addressed.
 Are there additional assays/experiments that we can run to address these.

-# previous text
+# Previous text to be changed

-LLM and
 This is a project of writing a scientific review paper through LLM.
 There are multiple versions, each using a more sophisticated approach.